everthis/dawn/README.md

   User everthis
   ForwardAgent yes
 ```
+Please make sure that `ssh-agent` is running on your dev machine.
+Especially for Windows users.

 Highly recommend using `ssh-copy-id` for moving public keys around.

 Please feel free to use a different markup language if you do not plan to run